Seniors who enjoy retirement hobbies are healthier and happier than those who don’t.

 Keeping your mind busy and active in later years is an important task that can keep minds clearer and better focused despite age.
 There is plenty of evidence that learning new things later in life can preserve and even improve mental focus, clarity, and sharpness.

-There are many mental activity ideas that caregivers and senior men can incorporate into their lives to keep mental health good.
+There are many indoor hobbies that caregivers and senior men can incorporate into their lives to keep mental health good.

 Some of these suggested activities include: